awslabs/aws-encryption-sdk-specification/tenets.md

 These kinds of dominate options
 SHOULD NOT be configurable at all.

-Given the relationship between encrypt and decrypt options are preferred on encrypt.
+Given the relationship between encrypt and decrypt, options are preferred on encrypt.
 Once a message has been encrypted, decryption of that message